mlesniak/mlesniak.github.io/content/resume.md

 #### Project list

-##### 02/2024 -- today | Java Software Engineer (Freelance)
+##### 02/2024 -- today | Senior Java Software Engineer (Freelance)
 [N/A](#)

-- Implementation of new features
 - Extending the company-specific framework to measure capacity impact of DynamoDB calls to reduce costs
 - Adding JavaScript support to the client's scripting engine
 - Developing a custom VSCode extension to support an internal configuration language with validation and auto-completion
 - Analysis and documentation of SQS performance problems
+- Anlayzing and fixing bugs

 Keywords: Java (17, 21), AWS, SQS, DynamoDB, Microservices